AitonGoldman/replay_rules/PINBURGH_RULES.md

 group, both players advance and a tiebreaker is not required.
 No warm-up or practice time will be provided to any finalist on any machine.
 The #1-#4 seeds pass through to the quarterfinals, and the #5-16 seeds pass through to the second round.
-For the first round of finals the players will be split into 6 groups based on the following:
+For the first round of finals the players will be assigned into 6 groups based on the following:
-First Round, Group 1: #17 seed, #28 seed, #29 seed, #40 seed
+First Round, Group 1: #17 rank, #28 rank, #29 rank, #40 rank
-First Round, Group 2: #18 seed, #27 seed, #30 seed, #39 seed
+First Round, Group 2: #18 rank, #27 rank, #30 rank, #39 rank
-First Round, Group 3: #19 seed, #26 seed, #31 seed, #38 seed
+First Round, Group 3: #19 rank, #26 rank, #31 rank, #38 rank
-First Round, Group 4: #20 seed, #25 seed, #32 seed, #37 seed
+First Round, Group 4: #20 rank, #25 rank, #32 rank, #37 rank
-First Round, Group 5: #21 seed, #24 seed, #33 seed, #36 seed
+First Round, Group 5: #21 rank, #24 rank, #33 rank, #36 rank
-First Round, Group 6: #22 seed, #23 seed, #34 seed, #35 seed
+First Round, Group 6: #22 rank, #23 rank, #34 rank, #35 rank

 Two players from each group, for a total of twelve players, will advance to the second round to join the
 #5-#16 seeds.
-All 26 players will be re-ranked according to their qualifying seeding, and split into 6 groups based on the following:
+All 26 players will be re-ranked according to their qualifying seeding, and assigned into 6 groups based on the following:
 Second Round, Group 1: #5 rank, #16 rank, #17 rank, #28 rank
 Second Round, Group 2: #6 rank, #15 rank, #18 rank, #27 rank
 Second Round, Group 3: #7 rank, #14 rank, #19 rank, #26 rank